KasundiRanaweera/Application_Tracking_System-Backend/README.md

 review applicants, rate them, add private internal notes, and drive each candidate through a defined hiring pipeline — with a strict boundary between what each role can see.

-The React frontend is maintained in a separate repository and consumes this API.
+The React frontend is maintained in the separate `talentbridge-frontend` repository and consumes this API.

+The backend also supports the CV upload and secure CV viewing/download flow used by the frontend:
+- `POST /api/applications/resume` accepts a multipart file upload for the candidate.
+- `GET /api/applications/resume/{filename}` serves the uploaded file securely to the owning candidate or a recruiter reviewing an application.

 ---